sdgluck/elquire/README.md

     let util = require('myApp.utility');

 Ta-da!
 At runtime `elquire` will dynamically resolve the dependency's name to a relative path (the above, backwards).

-*You are not forced to use a namespace, however I strongly recommend that you do in order to avoid collisions with the names of external dependencies!

 ## Configuration